Agetachew1/NumberGuessingGame/README.md

 ## Number Guessing Game
-A basic number guessing game in java that let you guess a number between 1 to 100 and gives you a feed back if it's high or low.
-This project is a learning journey from simple "Hello World" project to more interactive and functional programming.
+A basic number guessing game in Java that lets you guess a number between 1 and 100 and gives you feedback if it's too high or too low.
+This project is part of a learning journey from a simple 'Hello World' project to more interactive and functional programming.
 ## Features

 - Random number generation between 1 and 100